Table of Contents

 Cleveland Clinic London Hospital, London

-Care Worker, September 2017–Present
+Care Worker, September 20XX–Present

-• Maintain 100% strict adherence to DPA guidelines to ensure the security and privacy of patients’ sensitive information
+• Maintain 100% adherence to DPA guidelines to ensure the security and privacy of patients’ sensitive information

 • Manage a caseload of 3–4 patients weekly, offering them care and help on a regular schedule